observatorycontrolsystem/virtual-site/README.rst

 ####

-Example application showcasing OCS API interactions needed to fulfill observation requests at a telscope site.
+Example application showcasing OCS API interactions needed to fulfill observation requests at a telescope site.

 You might find this helpful if you're looking to integrate your telescope's control system with the Observatory Control System.
 Also, see